Meshaal-A/theday/README.md

   - There are 3 sections for every course, which are: Material, Schedule, and Previous Exams.
   - ![image](https://github.com/DevAbdoTolba/theday/assets/100101090/7d58156f-8662-44ab-83b9-0175e88d18b3)

   - Every page in the courses has many sections in the Material section.
-For example, in the computer architecture course, we have sections, whitenning, lectures, online sections, and online lectures.
+For example, in the computer architecture course, we have sections, whitening, lectures, online sections, and online lectures.
 Each section has 4 main items:
     - Title
     - Go-to drive button (which leads to the drive folder from which the data came)
     - Items themselves
-    - Horzintal scroll bar
+    - Horizontal scroll bar
   - Every item has 4 main functionalities:
     - On hover, display the whole name.
     - On click, open the file.